 How do I claim tax back?

-What information is in this section?
+What information is in these pages?

 Claiming back a straightforward overpayment of tax should usually be easy enough to do yourself.
 But exactly how you do it depends on the type of income you have.